 Design can change lives.

-So who will give form and body to your company’s name?
+Who will give shape and form to your company or business?
 Who will open the world’s window to your product?

 I’d love to give it a shot.